-- The agency can allow or require the employee to take compensatory time off at the rate of 1.5 hours for each hour over 40 hours worked during the workweek. - When granting FLSA compensatory time off is not practical, the employing agency has the discretion to compensate the employee at 1.5 times his or her regular rate of pay in effect at the time the work was performed for each hour worked over 40 during the workweek.139
+- The agency can allow or require the employee to take compensatory time off at the rate of 1.5 hours for each hour over 40 hours worked during the workweek. - When granting FLSA compensatory time off is not practical, the employing agency has the discretion to compensate the employee at 1.5 times his or her regular rate of pay in effect at the time the work was performed for each hour worked over 40 during the workweek.140

 State agencies can require nonexempt employees who have requested leave to exhaust their FLSA overtime balances before using vacation leave.
 In addition, an employer remains free under the FLSA to decrease the number of hours that employees work.
-An employer may tell an employee to take off an afternoon, a day, or even an entire week to avoid the accumulation of additional overtime.140
+An employer may tell an employee to take off an afternoon, a day, or even an entire week to avoid the accumulation of additional overtime.141

 Paid leave and holidays are not counted as hours worked for determining FLSA overtime hours.
-141 However, if the total number of hours worked (if less than 40) plus the hours of paid leave or hours of paid holidays exceeds 40, the nonexempt employee must be allowed state compensatory time off equal to the number of hours in excess of 40 hours.
-142
+However, if the total number of hours worked (if less than 40) plus the hours of paid leave or hours of paid holidays exceeds 40, the nonexempt employee must be allowed state compensatory time off equal to the number of hours in excess of 40 hours.
+Hours in excess of 40 hours.

-Nonexempt employees may accumulate an overtime credit up to 240 hours of FLSA overtime (160 overtime hours converted to straight time).
+Nonexempt employees may accumulate an overtime credit of up to 240 hours of FLSA overtime (160 overtime hours converted to straight time).
 Those employees engaged in public safety, emergency response, or a seasonal activity may accumulate up to 480 hours of FLSA overtime (320 overtime hours converted to straight time).
-143
+144

 Nonexempt employees must be paid for any unused FLSA overtime at the time of separation from state employment.
-Upon separation from employment, an employee must be paid for unused FLSA compensatory time at either the final regular salary rate at the time of the employee's separation or the average regular salary rate during the last three years of employment immediately prior to
+Upon separation from employment, an employee must be paid for unused FLSA compensatory time at either the final regular salary rate at the time of the employee's separation or the average regular salary rate during the last three years of employment immediately prior to separation, whichever is higher.
+State agencies must pay employees for any accumulated FLSA overtime prior to transferring that employee to another agency.